 There will often be tradeoffs between proposed solutions.
 Consider the complexity, customer satisfaction, and revenue potential of each one.
 Point out the benefits and downsides of the solutions.

 You may need to provide a summary of what you are recommending, depending on your interviewer.
 Indicate your preferred solution and why you think it’s the best.

 Is the CIRCLES Method Really Dependable?

-Google product managers, and other people who have interviewed for the same position, recommend the CIRCLES method when preparing for interview.
+Google product managers, and other people who have interviewed for the same position, recommend the CIRCLES method when preparing for an interview.
 Interviewers also think it helpful.
-Business Insider described it as the best for preparing for product design interviews, based on opinions of Google’s recruiters.
+Business Insider described it as the best for preparing for product design interviews, based on the opinions of Google’s recruiters.

 The framework helps you to properly structure your responses.
 It makes it easier for you to organize your ideas and thoughts to be more persuasive.
 When it comes to practicing for product design questions, this offers a superb means of doing so.